Let’s face it. MongoDB is a popular NoSQL database upon which to build applications.

 But just like many “beginner” data analysis projects that start in a spreadsheet, when it’s time to get serious, it’s also time to upgrade.
 And when companies’ applications move from “general purpose” to enterprise-scale, they often find that MongoDB is not equipped to meet their needs.

-When we talk to enterprise customers about why they moved from MongoDB to Couchbase, here are the three most common reasons why they made the switch.
+When we talk to enterprise customers about why they moved from MongoDB to Couchbase.
+Here are the three most common reasons customers of MongoDB switched databases.

 1. Performance & Scalability